September 8, 2020

 Fall in Missouri means sweatshirt weather, leaf-peeping trips and evenings around a crackling fire.
 It's also a popular time for camping.

 By late September and early October, the humid days of summer have given way to crisp autumn air with temperatures generally topping out in the 60s and 70s during the day and dropping to the 40s and 50s at night.
 Of course, this is Missouri, so even after fall arrives temperatures can jump up to 90 on any given day, while a sudden cold snap could bring frost.

-The folks at Missouri State Parks put together some great tips for camping and exploring the outdoors in the fall months.
+No matter the weather, the key to a perfect camping trip is being prepared.
+The folks at Missouri State Parks have put together some great tips for camping and exploring the outdoors during the fall months.
 Their list of suggestions is comprehensive, but here are a few highlights:

 - Dress in layers.
-Each layer in the system traps air and insulates.
-Multiple thinner layers trap more air than a single bulky layer and allow less heat to escape.
+Each layer traps air and insulates.
+Multiple thin layers hold more air than a single bulky layer and allow less heat to escape.

 - Drink plenty of water.